Specialties

 - General Outcomes for Valvular Heart Disease

-- Describe the anatomy of the heart and the structure of the tricuspid, pulmonary, mitral and aortic valves.
-(CR3)
+- Learn the anatomy of the heart and the structure of the semi-lunar and AV valves (CR3)

-- Explain the cardiac cycle and describe how each valve opens and shuts during this cycle (CR3)
+- Explain the cardiac cycle, particularly the valvular functions during this cycle (CR3)

-- Explain how the first and second heart sounds are generated and relate these to the cardiac cycle and valve openings and closures (CR3, GEP/CO2)
+- Explain how the first and second heart sounds are generated and relate these to the cardiac cycle and valve openings and closures (CR3)

 - Describe the structure of heart valves (CR2)